inyokaproject/inyoka/docs/installation.rst

 Note: You need to cd to your inyoka directory for the last command to work.

-The last command downloads and installs all needed libraries via pip packages.
+The last command downloads and installs all needed libraries via pip.
 During the installation there might be some warning which you can ignore.

 At the end you need to edit your ``/etc/hosts`` with root privileges and add